Mononucleosis in Teens FAQ

 - Share a fork, spoon, or straw with someone who has mono.

 A good tip to remember is NEVER share eating utensils, water bottles, or drinking glasses.
-Following this rule can help lower your risk of mono.
+Following this rule can help lower your risk of getting mono.